MazoMNY/CMPG-323-Overview---34496882/README.md

 - _**CMPG 323 Project 4**_ repository for project 4 [https://github.com/MazoMNY/CMPG323-Project4-34496882]
 - _**CMPG 323 Project 5**_ repository for project 5 [https://github.com/MazoMNY/CMPG-323-Project-5-34496882]

 All of these 5 projects have checked the project requirements for the _**Portfolio of Evidence submission**_.
-Each ReadMe file for each repository has been updated accordingly.
+Each _ReadMe_ file for each repository has been updated accordingly.
+Please follow the links attached above for easy access.

 ### Repository to Projects Diagram explaination
 ![Repository to Project Link](https://user-images.githubusercontent.com/110614288/185367302-35a4c7c6-67ae-43d8-97c0-7eabbd58943a.png)